Employer and Intern of the Year

 Grady completed a cooperative education experience with Tesla in the spring of 2023.
 As Tesla’s Powertrain Equipment Engineering Intern, Grady left an indelible mark on the company’s program and the organization he worked with.
 During his internship, he aided in resolving an issue that was “present in the process since the program’s inception,” stated Grady’s supervisor, Jonathan Romero.
 “Grady was an exceptional intern for us.
 He filled a huge void on my team, specifically when it came to out of the box thinking design projects.”
 Grady’s efforts were not only noticed by his organization but lauded.
 “Grady was one of the most productive and efficient interns we’ve had at Tesla in my 11+ year tenure.”
 Grady's commitment to professional development is evident in his proactive pursuit of additional credentials and skills.
 Classified by Dr. Darin Nutter as one of Mechanical Engineering's high-achieving students, Grady's strong work ethic and self-motivation set a standard that is truly commendable.

-Annually, Engineering Career Connections (ECC) recognizes the achievement and excellence of an outstanding employer who has excelled in and made a significant impact in the career readiness, development, and support of College of Engineering (COE) students at the University of Arkansas (UA).
+Annually, Engineering Career Connections (ECC) recognizes the achievements and excellence of a large and small employer who has excelled in and made a significant impact on the career readiness, development, and support of College of Engineering (COE) students at the University of Arkansas (UA).

 Employer of the Year nominations can be submitted by students, employers, faculty, or staff.